BEFORE YOU GO ABROAD

 Every semester, we welcome non-BU students on our programs, and they enrich our student experience.

 How early can I start applying?
 When is it too late to apply?

 Our deadlines come three times a year: October 1 for spring programs (Sept.
 15 for some), March 1 for summer programs, and March 15 for fall or academic year programs.
 It is often possible to apply after the program deadline, on a space available basis.
-We can accept applications for most programs until the program is full.
-Please call our office for more information or check the Study Abroad website.
+We can accept applications for most programs until the program is full; note that most of our programs use rolling admissions, that is, applications are reviewed as they come in.
+Please call our office for more information or check the Study Abroad Admissions Calendar.

 Do students with only certain majors study abroad?

 No. Students from all majors study abroad.
 Some students, such as language, business, engineering, science, and fine arts majors are able to find programs in their own majors, and others take a semester to broaden their education or take advantage of an internship.
 The requirements for a program are listed on each program page under the “Requirements and Considerations” tab.

 Housing accommodations vary from site to site.
 On some programs students are housed with other students on the program, some live in university housing, some live in city apartments, and some in homestays.
 Learn more about housing accommodations.

 May I talk to a student who has participated in a BU Study Abroad program?

 Yes.
 In fact, returned students are one of your best sources of information about all aspects of the program, and many have volunteered to talk to students thinking about going abroad.
 We have Study Abroad Ambassadors – student leader volunteers who are eager to share study abroad stories and experiences, raise awareness and interest in study abroad opportunities, and increase on-campus participation and outreach.
 Call or email our office (617-353-9888 or email@example.com ) and we’ll put you in touch with a Program Manager, who can connect you with an Ambassador or other returnee.